lgharibashvili/lottery-smart-contract/projects/lottery/README.md

 ## Description

-A lottery for CAKE tokens built with Chainlink's VRF.
+A lottery built with Chainlink's VRF.